neogeographica/chaintool/docs/overview.rst

    chaintool print

-The placeholder information shown in the output of these ``print`` operations will be covered in more detail in the full section on :doc:`placeholders<placeholders>`.

 The final part of the authoring lifecycle is of course deleting stuff.
 You can use the ``del`` operation to delete multiple commands or sequences:

 .. code-block:: none